 - Carefully place the beef away from you into the pan, and allow the meat to caramelize for 2-3 minutes before turning over and continuing to caramelize for another 2-3 minutes on the opposite side.
 Take the beef out of the pan and set aside until later.

-- Turn the heat of your pot onto medium low, and add onions & leeks, with a small pinch of salt; this helps pull moisture out of the onions and encourages them not to over caramelize.
+- Turn the heat of your pot onto medium low, add onions & leeks followed by a small pinch of salt; this helps pull moisture out of the onions and encourages them not to over caramelize.
 Sauté for 2-3 minutes, then add turmeric and continue to sauté for another minute until the turmeric is aromatic.

 - In a food processor, finely process your herbs; parsley, cilantro, chives and fenugreek.
 Add your fine herbs to your onions, and cook until their color has deeply darkened, and the herbs stop passing water and start to fry, about 25 minutes.
 You should have something resembling a paste at this point.

-- Add Soaked Kidney Beans, Meat, and Stock.
-Give a good stir to combine.
+- Add soaked kidney beans, meat, and stock.
+Give a good stir to combine everything.
 It is important to impart flavor into the braise while it cooks, so season lightly to taste with salt and black pepper.

-- Top with addition water or stock to assure Meat is completely covered.
+- Top with additional water or beef/chicken stock to assure meat is completely covered.
 Once at a boil, cover with a tightly fitting lid or aluminum foil and place in the oven for a minimum of 2 1/2 hours and up to 3 ½.
-The longer the Meat braises, the more tender the result.
+The longer the meat braises, the more tender the result.